Walmann/VPN-to-RDP-Shortcut/readme.md

-##What is this?
+# What is this?

-This program was made for work.
-It makes it easy to connect to a VPN, then connect to RDP via a single script.
+This program was made for use at work.
+When you run a script made by the Configuration script (See "Get Started" section) the script will connect to the VPN, and then connect to RDP on the VPN network.

-I have yet to make instructions for this, i have some more features i want to complete before doing so.
+## Getting started
+- To get started go into the Tools folder and run "Create New Connection.ps1"
+- Follow the instructions on-screen (In - Norwegian for now).
+- The script will open a new window to create a new VPN connection.
+- When you have finished the creation, it will let you edit the VPN connection (To set security settings etc.)
+- When this is finished the config will close.
+You now have a new file in the root folder, This is the file you use to connect to VPN and RDP